 Third Floor Book Stacks

-Circulating books are shelved on the top (third) floor, arranged in Library of Congress call number order.
+The stacks (bookshelves) on the third floor hold the books in the Library's collection that can be checked out.
+These books are arranged by Library of Congress call numbers.
 You may retrieve these books and use them in the Library or take them downstairs for checkout.

 First Floor Periodical Stacks